Yassine El Hanoudi: Years abroad

 After FUS Rabat, El Hanoudi played for AS Salé, Union Taroudant and Raja Agadir before his international career began at Danish 1st Division club FC Roskilde.
 El Hanoudi then had a mid-season transfer to Spanish football club Cádiz CF. A year later, France called.
 El Hanoudi went to French football club Le Mée (Ligue Paris Ile de France N2). in Le Mée-sur-Seine.
 A successful move, since Le Mée won the championship that season.

 El Hanoudi played multiple seasons at Le Mée as a right defender before he transferred to Magreb '90 (later SVA Papendorp) in Utrecht, Netherlands.
 El Hanoudi was praised for his performances, but due to issues at the club (in February 2020 the executive board of the Royal Dutch Football Association (KNVB) canceled the membership of SVA Papendorp in competition), El Hanoudi left the club after one and a half season.
 In 2019, El Hanoudi signed with LRC Leerdam.
-Recently El Hanoudi signed with VVOG, a football club that plays in the Derde Divisie.
+In 2020, signed with VVOG, a football club that plays in the Derde Divisie.
+He returned shortly to LRC in 2021, before moving to Derde Klasse club Heukelum in 2022.